apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump Holds 23-Point Lead Over DeSantis in Closely Watched Iowa Poll**
+**Covid-19 linked with higher risk of high blood pressure, study finds**

-You can read more about it [here](https://www.wsj.com/politics/elections/donald-trump-iowa-poll-lead-ron-desantis-bc96c1b4).
+You can read more about it [here](https://www.cnn.com/2023/08/21/health/covid-high-blood-pressure/index.html).

 ## Requirements
 - Python 3.8